saloskilo/100-Days-of-Coding-Questions/README.md

 **Question 111:** Use an if-else-if chain to categorize a person's age group (child, teenager, adult).

 ...

+### Day 38

+**Date**: [2024-06-25]

+**Question 112:** Create a Map that stores the names of countries as keys and their capitals as values.
+Add three countries to the Map.

+**Question 113:** Write a function that checks if a Map contains a key for "Canada" and logs the capital if it exists.

+**Question 114:** Iterate over a Map of student IDs and names, and log each pair to the console.

+...

 ## How to Contribute

 If you have suggestions for questions to solve or improvements to my solutions, feel free to create an issue or submit a pull request.
 Let's learn and grow together!